lm-sys/lm-sys.github.io/blog/2024-05-17-category-hard.md

   </tr>
 </table>

 A Hardness Score is then calculated using the how many criteria are satisfied.
 Prompts that satisfy 6 or more of these hardness criteria are then designated as part of the "Hard" category and featured on a dedicated leaderboard.
 We present the distribution of the criteria and hardness score in Figure 1 and 2.
+We also present several example prompts with labeled criteria in [Example Section](#example).

 <img src="/images/blog/category_hard/criteria_breakdown.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 85%"></img>
 <p style="color:gray; text-align: center;">Figure 1.
 The percentage of each criteria within 1 million Chatbot Arena data.</p>